Top 10 Wedding Music Myths

 Myth #7: A DJ will save you money

-Although a DJ almost always costs less than a band, that doesn’t mean you should cheap out on this vendor.
+Although a DJ almost always costs less than a band, that doesn’t mean you should cheap out on this supplier.
 If you’re prepared to pay for a top DJ, you can sometimes get a lot more than somebody who just plays songs — they will talk to your photographer and tell him which songs are coming next so they can capture those special moments.
 It’s the DJ’s job to create the opportunity for them to occur.

 Myth #8: Hiring a bar band is a good idea